Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

     - not sure about the details but we probably don't want to erase the entire board every time we make a change, especially if it's with respect to the falling block (it's probably somewhat unavoidable for line clears)
     - for the drop, make sure the next block will come after that
     - again, make sure that the blocks will not pass through each other when moving left and right
-    - make sure that you're still able to slide under pieces with the left and right movement as long as it's supposed to be physically possiblez
+    - make sure that you're still able to slide under pieces with the left and right movement as long as it's supposed to be physically possible
     - test clearing different amounts of lines at a time to make sure it all works
 4. Rotation by Fri 5/30
     - make sure that T-spins are possible!